17 September 2022

 This in-depth city tour explores the city’s history through Roman, Byzantine and Ottoman occupancies in Sultanahmet, and also explores the city’s strong Armenian, Greek and Jewish heritage in the picturesque neighbourhoods of Fener, Balat and Blachernae.
 Including visits to Constantinople’s glittering jewel, the Hagia Sofia as well as Ottoman treasures Topkapi Palace and the Suleymaniye Mosque, see relics of earlier Roman rule such as the Egyptian Obelisk of Theodosus, brought from Thebes and the city’s ancient Hippodrome.
 Enjoy a Bosphorus cruise to observe fishing villages and Ottoman palaces along the banks, see piles of saffron, cinnamon caraway at the Egyptian spice bazaar and explore underground in the city’s evocative Byzantine cisterns.
 Wander through Balat’s ecclectic bazaar and soak up the atmosphere amidst the decaying multi-coloured ottoman houses in Fener, finding hidden churches and spectacular mosques at every turn.

-Those taking adding the Glory of Istanbul tour to the Carian cruise will find the tours dovetail perfectly, and we can arrange flights with Turkish Airlines for the Carian cruise which incorporate this 4 night stop in Istanbul.
+Those taking adding the Glory of Istanbul tour to the Carian cruise will find the tours dovetail perfectly, and we can arrange flights for the Carian cruise which incorporate this 4 night stop in Istanbul.
 For full details, please ask for a brochure from firstname.lastname@example.org.

 Private extensions in Turkey